tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS-student-guide-Data-platform-upgrade-and-migration.md

 ## Step 1: Review the customer case study

+**Outcome**

-**Outcome**: Analyze your customer’s needs.
+Analyze your customer’s needs.

-**Time frame**: 15 minutes
+Timeframe: 15 minutes

-**Directions**: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.
+Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

 1. Meet your table participants and trainer
 2. Read all of the directions for steps 1–3 in the student guide